FedericoAguirre/ms-session-counter/README.md

 # ms-session-counter

-This is a **Redis + Nodejs** backend microservice used for count sessions from another apps.
+This is a **Redis + Nodejs** backend microservice used for counting sessions from another apps.

 It can keep the session count by application, node and day (and hours).
 Very useful for realtime dashboards.